Poincar\'e--Birkhoff--Witt isomorphisms and Kapranov dg-manifolds: Introduction

-We follow a two-step strategy to prove Theorem~\ref{Amsterdam}, which is also aimed at answering the second question raised in Problem~\ref{Brussels}.
-First, working within the realm of real Lie algebroids where Lie's third theorem applies (at least locally), we unveil the geometric meaning of the Kapranov dg-manifold stemming from a Lie pair and translate our geometric intuition into purely algebraic formulas.
-Later, we show that the restriction to real Lie algebroids is unnecessary and that Theorem~\ref{Amsterdam} holds for Lie algebroids over any field $\KK$ of characteristic zero.
+Conceptually, one can distinguish two key steps in the proof of Theorem~\ref{Amsterdam}.
+First, working within the realm of Lie algebroids over $\RR$ where an analogue of Lie's third theorem \cite{MR0231414} holds (at least locally), one constructs the Kapranov dg-manifold associated with a real Lie pair in a purely geometric way.
+Next, one translates the geometric construction into purely algebraic formulae that make sense for Lie algebroids both real and complex, which shows that the restriction to real Lie algebroids is unnecessary.
+Thus, Theorem~\ref{Amsterdam} holds for complex Lie algebroids as well.